Grassfarming

 James Russell, told a reporter for Science Magazine,

 "We were absolutely shocked by the difference.
-WE never found an
+WE never found an animal

-animal that didn't agree with the trend."
+that didn't agree with the trend."

-You should still take the normal precautions when
+You should still take the normal precautions when handling

-bacteria can cause disease in people with weakened immune systems.
+can cause disease in people with weakened immune systems.

 (Diez-Gonzalez, F., et al.